johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 [[17]](https://arxiv.org/pdf/2404.16821) Chen el al. "How Far Are We to GPT-4V?
 Closing the Gap to Commercial Multimodal Models with Open Source Suites" (2024)

 [[18]](https://internvl.github.io/blog/2024-07-02-InternVL-2.0/) Chen el al. "InternVL2: Better than the Best - Expanding Performance Boundaries of Open Source Multimodal Models with the Progressive Scaling Strategy" (2024)

+[[19]](https://arxiv.org/pdf/2409.12191) Wang el al. "Qwen2-VL: Enhancing Vision-Language Models Perception of the World at Any Resolution" (2024)